Skip to contents

 Value

-An object of class 'admix_estim', containing at least 5 attributes: 1) the number of samples under study; 2) the information about the mixture components (distributions and parameters); 3) the sizes of the samples; 4) the chosen estimation technique (one of 'BVdk', 'PS' or 'IBM'); 5) the estimated mixing proportions (weights of the unknown component distributions in the mixture model).
+An object of class admix_estim, containing at least 5 attributes: 1) the number of samples under study; 2) the information about the mixture components (distributions and parameters); 3) the sizes of the samples; 4) the chosen estimation technique (one of 'BVdk', 'PS' or 'IBM'); 5) the estimated mixing proportions (weights of the unknown component distributions in the mixture model).
 In case of 'BVdk' estimation, one additional attribute corresponding to the estimated location shift parameter is included.

 Details